-- 5 Physics Options: Must be 200-level or higher physics (PHY prefix) courses and satisfy the following: - •One course must have a lab component; - •Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 2 Correlates: MAT 127/Calculus A and MAT 128/Calculus B (or AP credit).
+- 5 Physics Options: Must be 200-level or higher physics (PHY prefix) courses and satisfy the following: - •One course must have a lab component; - •Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - •The 5 courses may not double-count in any other category, with the exception of the capstone course.

+4 Correlates: MAT 127/Calculus A,MAT 128/Calculus B (or AP credit), MAT 229/Calculus C, MAT 326/Differential Equations.

-5 Specialization Options:
+4 Specialization Options:

-- •Any courses from the School of Science or Engineering; these will be Biology and Chemistry courses - •At least two must be 200-level or higher; - •One of these five courses may be independent research; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 1 Capstone: PHY 451.
-This course may also be counted toward Physics Option or Specialization Option courses.
+- •Any courses from the School of Science or Engineering; these will be Biology and Chemistry courses - •At least two must be 200-level or higher; - •One of these four courses may be independent research; - •The 4 courses may not double-count in any other category.

+1 Capstone: PHY 451.